 Cuba is not like other Latin countries where women get pinched and squeezed on their private parts in public.
 Some Cuban men are not beyond issuing flirtatious comments to women.
 Female travelers can respond as they please – consider it as a compliment or insult.
 When women tell men in Cuba to desist, they do.
 “No means no,” reigns supreme in Cuba.
 Suffice it to say Cuba is among the safest nations in the world for female travelers.

 Homophobia like racism in Cuba cannot be compared to the United States, where hostility and physical violence is a daily occurrence.
-There are no laws against LGBT+ in Cuba.
+There are no laws against LGBTQ+ in Cuba.
 Lesbian, gay, bisexual, and transgender people don’t get shamed or beat up.
 They share the streets and public spaces equally.
-The vast majority of heterosexual people in Cuba consider homophobia to be a significant problem rather than homosexuality.
+The vast majority of heterosexual people in Cuba consider homophobia to be a more significant problem than homosexuality.

-Panhandlers and minor scams
+Panhandlers and scammers

 We strongly advise against giving money to individuals who approach you on the streets.
 While in tourist areas, you may encounter professional scam artists who pester foreign guests with sob stories that win them hundreds of dollars a week.
 When an individual approaches you on the street and asks for money, or with offers to provide guide or other services, just say no. Wag your finger back-and-forth with determination (indicating you are not interested) and move on.